FrancoQuattrini/mytinerary-quattrini/README.md

 ## Installation 🔧

-Clone repository and root folder (backend) and frontend folder, do the following:
+Clone the repository and in the root folder (backend) and the frontend folder, do the following:

 ```
 # Install dependencies